-- US Cellular’s SMS gateway is firstname.lastname@example.org.
+- UScellular’s SMS gateway is firstname.lastname@example.org.

-- Your friends number is 614-867-5309.
+- Your friend’s number is 614-867-5309.

 - Thus, you’d send an email to email@example.com.

-With this method, you can send text and SMS from your PC using your email client without any additional apps.
+With this method, you can send texts and SMS from your PC using your email client without any additional apps.
 You can do this in many countries as well.
-The only caveat is that the MMS gateway may be different from the SMS gateway so you’ll want to limit your messages to 160 characters or risk it not going through.
-Of course, you could always just find the MMS gateway and send it that way.
+The only caveat is that the MMS gateway may be different from the SMS gateway, so you’ll want to limit your messages to 160 characters or risk it not going through.
+Of course, you could always find the MMS gateway and send it that way.

 Additionally, some carriers, such as T-Mobile, require you to use the country code along with the phone number.
 You can find a list of most SMS and MMS gateways by clicking here.
 You can also see what carrier any given phone number has by using this nifty online tool.
 This is also an amazing way to send a quick text if you happen to lose your phone entirely.